rohitshe/TestXenkoRepository/manual/engine/asset-manager/index.md

 ## Loading

-Loading an asset should be done with the help of `AssetManager (ref:{SiliconStudio.Core.Serialization.Assets.AssetManager})` class:
+Loading an asset should be done with the help of @'SiliconStudio.Core.Serialization.Assets.AssetManager' class:

 ```cs
 // Load an asset directly from a file: